-How and Where to Eat Well in Lisbon
+How and Where to Eat and Drink Well in Lisbon

 That St. Vincent is the patron saint of wine and also the official patron saint of Lisbon well represents the culinary and vinological feast unfolding daily in the city.

 Unofficially, Lisbon has another patron saint, St. Anthony of Padua, who was actually from Lisbon, before he went off eastward and made his name in other lands.

 Both saints are celebrated with good food and wine.
 Locals say that the city, neighborhood by neighborhood, turns into one big party on June 13, St. Anthony’s feast day.
 A particular signature of St. Anthony’s

 feast is fresh grilled sardines savored with cold frothy beer or crisp white wine.